Who are we?

 In some instances, we may need to hold and process information relating to your physical or mental health, for example if you are applying for a pension on grounds of ill-health.
 We will ask for your explicit consent to this, unless there is an alternative legal basis for processing this information under the Data Protection Laws.
 Once you have given your consent, you can withdraw it at any time by writing to us using the contact details below.

-Using your information in accordance with Data Protection Laws
+Using your information in accordance with the Data Protection Laws

-Data Protection Laws require us to meet certain conditions before we are allowed to use your personal information in the way described in this privacy notice.
+Data Protection Laws require us to meet certain conditions before we are allowed to use your personal information in the way described in this Policy.

 We will keep the amount of personal information collected and the extent of any processing to a minimum.